ravenlntn/PUP-SIPortal/README.md

 # PUP-SIPortal

-PUP-SIPortal provides students information made for our professors and class president, it is beta system for our finals exam in Web Programming using PHP DataBase.
-This system works wherein professors won't have a hard time searching for student's data by messaging the class president or searching through their documents.
+PUP-SIPortal provides students information for our professors and class presidents, it is a beta system for our final exam in Web Programming by using PHP DataBase.
+It is built specially for the professors who are having a hard time searching for students data through their files or messaging the class president.
 This system works in two ways:

-1. The ADMIN Server: either the class president or assigned admin would provide the students' information by updating, deleting and creating.
+1. The ADMIN Server: This provides either the class president or assigned admin for the students information by updating, creating, and deleting.
-2. The CLIENT Server: the client only views the students' data for convenient purposes.
+2. The CLIENT Server: This provides for the professor or any user to only view the students' data for convenient purposes.

+**This system still lacks of content and need room for further improvements.

 ### INSTRUCTIONs